Men versus Women in athletics

 Tennis has been the sport most often used in this debate because of the farce called the “Battle of the Sexes” that happened in the 60s between Billy Jean King and Bobby Riggs.
 We have discussed that issue pretty thoroughly at this post, so we will not here.
 But tennis, like basketball and other team sports are much harder to get objective comparisons.

 The easiest way to compare across gender is through sports that men and women compete with the same standards and are judged through time.
-This removes most variables when we try to compare raw athletics ability.
+This removes most variables when we try to compare raw athletic ability.
 The best sport to do this is swimming.
 In swimming, men and women compete in the same pool that is the same distance (50 meters a length internationally, 25 yards a length domestically).
 They do the same distances of events and the same strokes.
 Let us looks at how men and women in the same controls compare.

 Backstroke is the third fastest stroke because the event starts in the water and does not have the advantage of the block start the other strokes do.
 The fastest ever 100 backstroke is 51.85, a tenth slower than the World Record Women’s fastest event.
 In other words, the male event which is not given that fastest start is on par with the fastest women’s event.

 Woman are clearly inferior to men in all aspects of swimming.
-Taking a look at USA Swimming’s Youth Time Standards, the youngest age they have them is 10 years old and the boys and girls standards are basically the same (These standards are base on a percentile of the average American Swimmer).
+Taking a look at USA Swimming’s Youth Time Standards, the youngest age they have them is 10 years old and the boys and girls standards are basically the same (these standards are base on a percentile of the average American swimmer).
 By the time kids reach the age of 12 years old the difference in the 50-yard events has grown to two seconds, favoring the boys.
 By 18 years old that divide has moved to 3 seconds.
 The fastest females 50-yard freestylers rank in the middle of the pack to their male counterparts.